-Among the several types of meditation, Mindfulness meditation involves in opening the attention to become aware of the continuously passing parade of sensations, feelings, images, thoughts, sounds, smells, touch and so on, without becoming involved with each of them.
-It is the process of watching the mind and simply witnesses whatever goes through the mind.
-Furthermore in this sort of meditation, there is no reacting to the happenings of the mind or getting involved with thoughts, memories, worries, or images.
+Mindfulness Meditation: Mindfulness meditation involves in opening the attention to become aware of the continuously passing parade of sensations, feelings, images, thoughts, sounds, smells, touch and so on, without becoming involved with each of them.
+It is the process of watching the mind and simply witnessing whatever goes through the mind.
 Thus a non-reactive state of mind can be achieved.

-Among the wide assortment of meditations, religious meditation has occupied a vital position.
-Thus Buddhist Meditation has tried pacifying the mind.
-This kind of meditation is practiced in Buddhism.
-It is divided into Samatha and Vipassana meditation.
-Samatha calms the mind and develops one-pointed concentration and positive emotions.
-Vipassana builds on this calmness and positivity and develops an awareness of the inner self.
-Types of meditation include Raja yoga meditation.
-It is the kind of meditation which is considered to be the king of all yogas.
-It gives the power to control ones own mind.
+Raja Yoga Meditation: This is the kind of meditation which is considered to be the king of all yogas.
+It gives the power to control one’s own mind.
 The mental connection between the soul and the Supreme soul or the remembrance of the supreme psyche by the soul is Raja yoga meditation.
 Through Raja yoga the soul achieves its peaceful and natural state very easily.